All Episodes

 I wish I had more time to ask you why, but I don't, which may be a good thing.

-Another excursion into broadcast excellence has come to a screeching halt.
+Now that's the another excursion into broadcast excellence has come to a screeching halt.

-How's pumpkin?
+How's Pumpkin?

 Pumpkin's great.

-Pumpkin got out of the uh vet's office and is uh back to her old self.
+Pumpkin got out of the vet's office and is back to her old self, ignoring everybody but me.

-Uh and that's just some of the time.
+And that's just some of the time.

-Everybody in the family, hunky dory.
+Everybody in the family, hunky Dory.

 Have a great weekend, and we'll see you back here on Monday, folks.